 The purchase of a boxspring is something most people overlook.
-Today we are going to rundown these two different mattress support systems, but the fact is, even in the mattress business this is boring stuff so bare with us.
+Today we are going to rundown these two different mattress support systems, but the fact is, even in the mattress business this is boring stuff so bear with us.
 A boxspring is boring.
 It just sits there like a foundation its other commonly called name and does 2 important jobs.
 Job one is to be a support system for the mattress.
 The second task is to elevate the mattress to a comfy height while simultaneously keeping it from falling through the steel bed frame.
-So what’s the big deal Split Box Spring vs Regular Box Spring?
+So what’s the big deal about Split Box Spring Vs Regular Box Spring?
 Is there a difference?
-Actually there is and there are a few things you will definitely want to consider before you buy one.
+Actually, there is and there are a few things you will definitely want to consider before you buy one.

 - Split Full 27 X 75 Each Piece